alexshtf/alexshtf.github.io/_posts/2026-03-15-Spectrum-Banded.md

 f({\boldsymbol x};{\boldsymbol A}_{0..n}) = \lambda_k \Bigl({\boldsymbol A}_0 + \sum_{i=1}^n x_i {\boldsymbol A}_i\Bigr),
 $$

 where each $$\boldsymbol A_i$$ is a symmetric matrix.
-In the last post we discussed what do these models predict, and how can we explain them to ourselves and other stakeholders.
-Beforehand, we also discussed GPU acceleration to make training and inference faster.
-Speed is important, but so is _cost_, and fast GPUs may pe expensive.
-Here, our aim is not only making it faster, but also cheaper, by making the eigenvalue problem easier to solve even on weaker hardware.
-We certainly should be paying for a GPU and waiting more than 5 minutes to train _one neuron_ on a tabular dataset of a ~20k rows, even if this one neuron is a fairly complex one!
+In the last post we discussed what these models predict, and how we can explain them to ourselves and other stakeholders.
+Before that, we also discussed GPU acceleration to make training and inference faster.
+Speed is important, but so is _cost_, and fast GPUs may be expensive.
+Here, our aim is not only to make it faster, but also cheaper, by making the eigenvalue problem easier to solve even on weaker hardware.
+We certainly should not be paying for a GPU and waiting more than 5 minutes to train _one neuron_ on a tabular dataset with about 20k rows, even if this one neuron is a fairly complex one!
 We begin our exploration from theory, which immediately yields practical applications.
 And as always, we have a [notebook](https://github.com/alexshtf/alexshtf.github.io/blob/master/assets/spectrum_power_tridiagonal.ipynb) to reproduce all experiments in this post.

 # Simultaneous simplification

-Recall, that for any orthogonal matrix $${\boldsymbol Q} \in \mathbb{R}^{d \times d}$$, we have
+Recall that for any orthogonal matrix $${\boldsymbol Q} \in \mathbb{R}^{d \times d}$$, we have

 $$
 \lambda_k(\boldsymbol A) = \lambda_k({\boldsymbol Q}^T \boldsymbol A {\boldsymbol Q}),